Task #2833: Update topology datastructures

 Open for suggestions here on how to continue this work.

-#6 Updated by Roland Schulz 3 months ago
+#6 Updated by Roland Schulz almost 2 years ago

 With the ordered vector any mapping of the SymTab (both idx->StringView (get_symtab_handle) and StringView->idx (lookup_symtab)) would be only valid after the table is finalized (should be checked by assert).
 Any strings used in code which might be used prior to finalizing the table would need to use normal std::string.